 The Ordinary Form of the Roman Rite (Novus Ordo)

-In keeping with the Holy Father’s desire, St. Birgitta’s Catholic Church seeks to celebrate her Savior’s death and triumphant resurrection with due reverence in keeping with the teachings and authority of the Magisterium.
+In keeping with this understanding, St. Birgitta’s Catholic Church seeks to celebrate Her Savior’s death and triumphant resurrection with due reverence in keeping with the teachings and authority of the Magisterium.

 The Traditional Latin Mass (Extraordinary Form of the Roman Rite)